thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 arises mainly from the short-term variability of AOD and WC.
 The linear regression reveals a positive bias of $18.4\frac{W}{m^{2}}$ and a slope very close to unity.
-To achieve a robust and clear distinction of the CE cases, we applied on the GHIref an additional offset of
+To achieve a robust and clear distinction of the CE cases, we applied to the GHIref an additional offset of
 $25\frac{W}{m^{2}}$.

 ![Figure 2.2: The corelation GHI with \\text{GHI}\_\\text{ref}, for